Skip to Content

 Some common types of igneous rock include granite, basalt, and pumice.
 Volcanic eruptions are also the source of volcanic glass, which is known as obsidian.

-Metamorphic rocks are created by a variety of powerful geological forces such as intense pressure or heat in the Earth’s crust.
+Metamorphic rocks are created by various powerful geological forces, such as intense pressure or heat in the Earth’s crust.
 Common forms of metamorphic rock that are used in human construction are marble, soapstone, slate, and schist.

-While they may not seem that important, rocks form an important part of Earth’s ecosystems since it is the breakdown of rock that ultimately leads to friable topsoil.
+While they may not seem important, rocks form an important part of Earth’s ecosystems since rock breakdown ultimately leads to friable topsoil.

-Without rock or some other hard mineral to break up the soil, many plants cannot gain access to the oxygen and water that they need to survive.
-Areas of dirt with very little friable soil, such as hardpan, are extremely hostile habitats for animals to survive in as well.
+Many plants cannot access the oxygen and water needed to survive without rock or some other hard mineral to break up the soil.
+Areas of dirt with very little friable soil, such as hard pans, are extremely hostile habitats for animals to survive in.

 What is a Mineral?

 A mineral is a type of inorganic material that makes up rocks.
-While rock is made up of various minerals mashed together into an aggregated solid form, minerals are individual elements that have the same atomic structure through and through.
+While rock is made up of various minerals mashed together into an aggregated solid form, minerals are individual elements with the same atomic structure through and through.

-There are tons of minerals in the natural world, and each of them has very different properties when exposed to different environmental parameters.
+Many minerals are in the natural world, and each has very different properties when exposed to different environmental parameters.

 Here are the different qualities that determine what a mineral is:

-There are synthesized materials that are similar in chemical structure or properties to naturally occurring minerals, but to be defined as a mineral, a substance must be found in nature.
+Some synthesized materials are similar in chemical structure or properties to naturally occurring minerals, but a substance must be found in nature to be defined as a mineral.

-Minerals are inorganic compounds, which means that they’re neither biological nor are they the result of a biological operation.
+Minerals are inorganic compounds, meaning they’re neither biological nor the result of a biological operation.

 All minerals, by definition, are solid-state matter.
 This means that minerals in a gas, plasma, or liquid state do not exist except as a compound.